PLUTO

 (Avengers I#163 - BTS) - Pluto made a bargain with Typhon, giving the Titan a brief reprieve from Hades in order to retrieve Hercules.
 Granting Typhon added powers of lightning and fire, Pluto promised to free Typhon from Hades if he brought him Hercules.
 Typhon fought the Avengers, however, and Pluto brought him back to Hades when it looked as though Typhon would fail.

 (Marvel Two-in-One Annual#5) - The growing nether hole, from Pluto's energy smelter, attracted the attention of the Stranger, who recruited Thing and Hulk and brought them to Hades to investigate.
 While the Earth heroes fought Pluto's minions, Pluto triumphed over Stranger, using the entity's own energies against him and drawing upon Hades' energies itself.
-Before Pluto could through Stranger into the energy smelter, Thing and Hulk destroyed the platform on which the smelter stood, sending Pluto plummeting into the smelter himself.
+Before Pluto could throw Stranger into the energy smelter, Thing and Hulk destroyed the platform on which the smelter stood, sending Pluto plummeting into the smelter himself.
 The smelter exploded and Pluto was believed dead.

 (Thor I#279) - Seeking vengeance on Thor, Pluto entered an alliance with Loki, then lured the mortal Jane Foster, mentally, to Hades, placing her in a trap for Thor.
 Thor pursued Foster, and the Loki transported Ulik the Rock Troll to Hades to battle Thor.
 Pluto promised Foster to whoever the victor of the battle would be.
 He ignored Foster’s pleadings for mercy while he chided Ulik on, accidentally revealing Loki’s part in their battle.
 Ulik, furious, turned his attack on Pluto, preparing to throw the god into the fiery depths, which Pluto claimed could kill even him.
 Thor rescued Pluto, however, and returned Ulik to Asgard.
 In gratitude, Pluto let Thor and Foster return to Earth.